skellat/new-blog-post-tweety/disclaimer.md

 >
 >*Reader discretion is encouraged.*

-Any questions concerning the disclaimer should be directed to Mr. Kellat directly.
+Any questions concerning the disclaimer **must** be directed to Mr. Kellat directly.